Trusted WordPress tutorials, when you need them most.

 However, numerous WordPress SEO plugins like All in One SEO, Yoast SEO, and XML Sitemaps already implement sitemaps on your website, which results in WordPress pages having two sets of sitemaps.

 If you are not using a search engine optimization plugin for your sitemap, then you are missing out on advanced features.
-For example, many popular WordPress SEO plugins offer features like a Video Sitemap, News Sitemap, and RSS Sitemap to help you outrank your competitors in SEO.
+For example, premium WordPress SEO plugins offer specialized features like a Video Sitemap or News Sitemap to help you outrank your competitors.

-With that being said, let’s see how you can easily disable the default WordPress sitemap:
+With that in mind, let’s look at how to easily disable the default WordPress sitemap:

 Method 1: Disable WordPress Sitemap Using WordPress SEO Plugin